 Mini Okonomiyaki with Smoked Wild Salmon

-Okonomiyaki literally means “grilled whatever you like” — which pretty much sums it up.
-This Japanese savory pancake is a crowd-pleaser: you start with a base of cabbage and batter, and from there you can customize endlessly.
-In Japan, it’s street food, comfort food, and party food all at once.
-Here, we’re giving it a twist with mini versions topped with smoked wild salmon, bright mayo, and crisp toppings.
-Perfect as an appetizer, lunch bite, or colorful snack.
+Okonomiyaki literally means “what you like, grilled” — and that pretty much says it all.
+This Japanese savory pancake is a true crowd-pleaser: you make it with a base of cabbage and batter, and you can endlessly vary with it.
+In Japan, it's street food, comfort food, and party food all in one.
+We're giving it a twist with mini versions, topped with smoked wild salmon, fresh mayo, and crispy toppings.
+Perfect as an appetizer, lunch, or colorful snack!

 Mix the ketchup, apple syrup, and soy sauce in a small bowl.
 Set aside.

-In a separate bowl, whisk together the flour, baking powder, and a pinch of white pepper.
-Add the eggs, soy sauce, and water, and mix briefly until you have a smooth batter.
+Whisk the flour, baking powder, and a pinch of white pepper together in a bowl.
+Add the eggs, soy sauce, and water, and mix briefly until a smooth batter forms.

-Crumble the shrimp crackers into the batter and fold them in.
-Add the cabbage, the white parts of the scallions, and the chili pepper.
-Stir well with a spoon.
+Crumble the prawn crackers over the batter with your hands and mix in.
+Add the pointed cabbage, the white part of the spring onion, and the red chili pepper, and stir well with a spoon.

-Heat a splash of sunflower oil in a skillet over medium heat.
-Spoon a small mound of batter into the pan and gently flatten it.
-Cook each mini okonomiyaki for 3–4 minutes per side, until golden brown and cooked through.
+Heat a splash of sunflower oil in a frying pan over medium heat.
+Scoop a spoonful of the batter into the pan and flatten slightly.
+Fry the mini okonomiyaki for 3–4 minutes per side until golden brown and cooked through.
 Repeat until all the batter is used.

-Let the cooked okonomiyaki drain on a rack.
-Brush with a bit of sauce, drizzle with mayonnaise, and top with a slice of wild salmon.
-Finish with the green scallion tops and some furikake.
+Let the fried okonomiyaki drain on a wire rack.
+Brush with some sauce, drizzle with a little mayonnaise, and place a slice of wild salmon on top.
+Sprinkle with the green part of the spring onion and some furikake.
 Enjoy!